tensorflow/community/rfcs/20221018-promotion-semantics.md

 <!-- Copy and paste the converted output. -->

-# Making dtype promotion semantics in Tensorflow more consistent
+# Making dtype promotion semantics in TensorFlow more consistent

 | Status        | (Proposed)       |
 :-------------- |:---------------------------------------------------- |